State-of-the-Edge/glossary/edge-glossary.md

 See also: [Infrastructure Edge](#infrastructure-edge)
 ### Aggregation Edge Layer

-The layer of infrastructure edge one hop away from the access layer.
+The layer of infrastructure edge one hop away from the access edge layer.
 Can exist as either a medium-scale data center in a single location or may be formed from multiple interconnected micro data centers to form a hierarchical topology with the access edge to allow for greater collaboration, workload failover and scalability than access edge alone.

 See also: [Access Edge Layer](#access-edge-layer)
 ### Base Station